jeffknupp/blog/in_progress/managers_enigma.md

 Congratulations!
 At least you're making this career change for the right reasons.
 That's the good news.
 The bad news?
 The next few months will likely be the most overwhelming of your career.
 Actually, in my case it was more than overwhelming.
 For the first time in my life, work was *hard*.
 Most of my professional experience has been intellectually stimulating, but I wouldn't describe very much of it as "hard".
 I almost always had a sense of what needed to be done to solve a problem.
 If I didn't, I knew I could research the problem and a way forward would almost always present itself.
 I spent the first eight years of my career building high-frequency trading systems in C++ for major investment banks (Goldman Sachs and, later, Wells Fargo), so the work wasn't trivial, but it also wasn't particularly hard.

 But managing people is different.
-Most of the skills I had aquired during my career were worthless.
-If I had suddenly become a lumberjack instead of a manager, I would have been just as prepared.
 I had (have) so much to learn, and my decisions now had a direct impact on people's livelihood.
 I was scared that my lack of knowledge would negatively affect my teams.
 "Screwing up" had taken on a whole new meaning.

-And yet, despite all of the new responsibilities, fear of failure, and awareness of a lack of a severe knowledge gap, more than anything I wanted to do one thing.
+And yet, despite all of the new responsibilities, fear of failure, and awareness of a severe knowledge gap, I wanted to do one thing above all else:

 **Write code.**